greg-raven/Impeachment-Chronicles/_posts/2016-06-17-trumps-ties-to-russia.md

 It also reflects Trump's willingness to see world leaders through his own personal connections.
 In a Republican Party in which an ability to stand up to Putin has been seen as a test of toughness, Trump's relationship with the Russian leader is instead one of mutual flattery.
 Putin said in December that Trump was a "colorful and talented" person, a compliment that Trump said at the time was an "honor."

-Watch: Donald Trump and Vladimir Putin: A bromance (Video: Gillian Brockell/The Washington Post) The back-and-forth has continued.
+The back-and-forth has continued.
 In a mid-June rally, Trump cited those comments as the reason he will not reject the Russian leader.
 "A guy calls me a genius, and I'm going to renounce?"
 Trump said.
 "I'm not going to renounce him."
 The next day in St. Petersburg, Putin again called Trump a "colorful person" and said he welcomed Trump's proposal for a "full-scale resumption" of U.S.-Russia ties.

 On the campaign trail, Trump has called for a new partnership with Moscow, overhauling NATO, the allied military force seen as the chief protector of pro-Western nations near Russia.
 And Trump has surrounded himself with a team of advisers who have had financial ties to Russia.